dsebastien/softwareArchitectureNotes/event-driven.md

 ### State Machines

-When clients interact with the back-end \(whatever microservice\), they issue "commands".
+When clients interact with the back-end \(whatever micro-service\), they issue "commands".

-When a command is received, it triggers the creation of an event.
+When a command is received, if accepted, it triggers the creation of an event.
 That event is stored and processed.

 When we process each event, the concerned parts of the system may change their "state" we can represent all the possible state of some sub-system as a Finite State Machine \(FSM\).
 Basically, events are what allows the FSM to go from a state to another.